Sic Parvis Magna Sample Chapter—History of Hawkins

 Francis scratched his head.
 “Who needs ivory?”

 “They make things from that, just like from whalebone.
 For example, the hilt of this dirk.”
-He lifted up a small knife from the desk.
+He lifted a small knife from the desk.
 “This white material is ivory.
 Well-to-do gentlemen must have things like that!”

 Francis shook his head.

-“It is used to make dyes for cloth.
+“Their wood is prized for making dyes for cloth.
 It took him about three weeks to cross the sea to Brazil, and two and a half months to return.”

 Francis frowned.